chef-boneyard/tar/README.md

 Installs tar and includes resources for managing remote tar files. `tar_package` handles remote source package compilation. `tar_extract` handles retrieving remote tar files and extracting them locally.

+## Deprecated

+Chef 15 now ships with a built-in `archive_file` resource which handles many archive formats including tar.
+This new built-in resource should be used instead of this cookbook, which will no longer receive additional updates.

 ## Requirements

 ### Platforms